edsammy/zing/README.md

-# Zing — INA current monitor suite
+# Zing — INA228 current + power monitor tool

 Poor man's [Joulescope](https://www.joulescope.com).
 Def some bugs here but works good enough.
 Buy a Joulescope if you want it good.